DurhamDecLab/ARBInterp/README.md

 Python tools for tricubic interpolation of 3D gridded data, based on the scheme by Lekien and Marsden: https://onlinelibrary.wiley.com/doi/epdf/10.1002/nme.1296

-Takes either a scalar field U as an N x 4 (x,y,z,U) array or a vector field B as an N x 6 (x, y, z, Bx, By, Bz) array.
+Takes in gridded data from comma-separated input file, either a scalar field U as an N x 4 (x,y,z,U) array or a vector field B as an N x 6 (x, y, z, Bx, By, Bz) array.

-Scalar: returns magnitude and gradient.
-Vector: returns components, OR magnitude and gradient of vector norm, OR both.

 Package Dependencies
 --------------------